thvoff/RIKO_AIWAIFUU/README.md

   prompt_text : This is a sample voice for you to just get started with because it sounds kind of cute but just make sure this doesn't have long silences.

 ````
+OR

+you can use OLLAMA - LLAMA3.1-8b its open-sorce model

 You can define personalities by modiying the config file.